-“My thoughts and memories are all tied together through color.
-I think in color palettes.
-Often when I see a photograph or an image, the subject matter itself fades away as certain color arrangements immediately begin to surface.
-The colors express the mood of the reality.
-I try and capture that feeling with my work.
-Color is a silent language that evokes varying and vivid emotions in all of us.
+“I think in color palettes.
+When I think about a memory or see an image, the subject matter itself fades away as certain color arrangements immediately begin to surface.
+They become the subject matter and the need to bring them to life, somehow together, is instant.
+The palettes express the mood of my reality and I try to capture that feeling with each work, as color evokes varying and vivid emotions in all of us.